 What is depreciation recapture?

-Depreciation recapture refers to a provision in the Internal Revenue Code that stipulates property owners must pay taxes on financial gains earned when selling a capital asset.
-Any investor who took depreciation or other deductions while owning the property will generally have some tax liability, per the IRS.
+Depreciation recapture refers to a provision in the Internal Revenue Code.
+This stipulates that property owners must pay taxes on financial gains earned when selling a capital asset.
+Any investor who took depreciation or other deductions while owning the property.
+Generally have some tax liability, per the IRS.

 In other words, depreciation should be thought of as a way to defer paying certain taxes.
 Those taxes will eventually come due, at least in part, through depreciation recapture.

 Under current IRS guidelines, the depreciation recapture rate is 25 percent.
-Any gains that exceed this depreciation recapture rate are then taxed at a lower, long-term capital gains rate—a rate that will vary depending on an investor’s tax bracket (but which can reach as high as 37 percent for those in the highest income brackets).
-This is a notable difference between depreciation recapture for rental properties and non-real estate property, like equipment and furniture.
-Depreciation recapture on the latter is taxed using the ordinary income tax rate instead of the capital gains tax rate, which is arguably more favorable.
+Any gains that exceed this depreciation recapture rate are then taxed at a lower or long-term capital gains rate.
+This is a rate that will vary depending on an investor’s tax bracket.
+However, it can reach as high as 37 percent for those in the highest income brackets.

-However, assuming depreciation recapture on rental property is lower than 37 percent, an investor will still benefit from paying less in taxes via depreciation recapture than they would have if they had not taken deprecation in the first place.
+However, assuming depreciation recapture on rental property is lower than 37 percent.
+An investor will still benefit from paying less in taxes via depreciation recapture.
+This is because they have taken depreciation in the first place.

 Depreciation Recapture: How it Works

 As noted above, multifamily property owners can depreciate the value of certain capital assets for tax purposes.
-Therefore, an investor can buy a fixed asset (e.g., rental property) and then write off the value of that depreciation each year according to IRS guidelines.
+Therefore, an investor can buy a fixed asset.
+For example, a rental property.
+Then write off the value of that depreciation each year according to IRS guidelines.

 This write-off saves the owner money, particularly in the first few years of ownership if they utilize accelerated depreciation.
 It puts more money back into investors’ pockets sooner than if they did not take depreciation.

-Depreciation is intended to account for the normal wear and tear property experiences.
-The value that an owner writes off as a depreciation expense against the asset is what the IRS will look to partially recover through depreciation recapture upon sale of the property.
+Depreciation is intended to account for the normal wear and tear that a property experiences.
+The value that an owner writes off as a depreciation expense against the asset is what the IRS will look to partially recover.
+They do so through depreciation recapture upon sale of the property.